 Conservationists release new giraffe distribution map

-An international group of conservation scientists led by San Diego Zoo Global, GCF, and the Senckenberg Biodiversity and Climate Research Centre have published a groundbreaking new scientific paper with a series of updated maps detailing current ranges of giraffe throughout Africa.
+An international group of conservation scientists led by San Diego Zoo Global, GCF, Senckenberg Biodiversity & Climate Research Centre and Smithsonian Conservation Biology Institute have published a groundbreaking new scientific paper with a series of updated maps detailing current ranges of giraffe throughout Africa.

 All four species of giraffe were studied using both ground and aerial surveys.
 The results of the work show a 5.6% decline in the range area of all giraffe as compared to the 2016 IUCN Red List assessment map of giraffe ranges.